agda/agda/doc/user-manual/language/record-types.lagda.rst

   pred record{ sublists = ts } = ts

-If both ``eta-equality`` and ``pattern`` are given for a record types, Agda will alert the user of a redundant ``pattern`` directive.
+If both ``eta-equality`` and ``pattern`` are given for a record types, Agda will alert the user of a redundant ``pattern`` directive with warning :option:`UselessPatternDeclarationForRecord`.
-However, if η is inferred but not declared explicitly, Agda will just ignore a redundant ``pattern`` directive; this is because the default can be changed globally by option :option:`--no-eta-equality`.

 .. note::